Home / About Masai Mara

 Your Home in the Masai Mara

 Wildlife at the camp is not a distant prospect.
 It is an intimate reality.
 Guests regularly hear lions calling in the night, elephants moving through the acacia groves, and hippos splashing in the river below.
-The camp’s organic garden and riverine location attract a stunning variety of birds that can be enjoyed from the comfort of your tent’s private veranda.

 Dining & Hospitality

 Evening campfire dinners by the riverbank, with cold drinks and the sounds of the African night, are the perfect way to close any day in the Mara.
-The well-stocked bar and lounge overlooks the river, offering a curated selection of cocktails, wines, spirits, and cold beers as the afternoon light fades over the savannah.

 Activities & Services

-- Hot air balloon safari arrangements (with champagne bush breakfast)
+• Hot air balloon safari arrangements

-- Guided Maasai village visits to authentic local manyattas
+• Guided Maasai village visits

-- Guided nature walks in the conservancy areas with Maasai rangers
+• Guided nature walks with Maasai rangers

-- Night game drives (within the conservancies)
+• Night game drives in the conservancies

-- Dedicated birdwatching drives with specialist guidance
+• Dedicated birdwatching drives

-- Bush picnics and sundowners in scenic locations
+• Bush picnics and sundowners

-- Pool and relaxation facilities on the camp grounds
+• Pool and relaxation facilities

-- WiFi in public areas
+• WiFi in public areas

-- Laundry and daily housekeeping services
+• Laundry and daily housekeeping

 Purpose-Driven Tourism